Euphonium: The invention of valves

 The invention of the Stölzel valve in 1814, the Berlin valve in 1833 used on the 1835 Baß-Tuba and Adolphe Sax's early brass instruments, and especially the modern piston valve by François Périnet in 1839, allowed the construction of brass instruments with an even sound and facility of playing in all registers.
 Combined with steam power and other advances in manufacturing brought about by the Industrial Revolution, this led to the 19th century becoming a time of intense transformation in brass instrument design.

-As early as 1829 in Berlin, the Prussian military conductor Wilhelm Friedrich Wieprecht required for his trumpet corps a Tenorbasshorn in B♭ with three valves, a name which was later sometimes used for the euphonium.
-No specimens or images survive, but the historian Clifford Bevan claims it was likely to have been a larger bore version of the Tenorhorn, later often called the Baryton.
+As early as 1829 in Berlin, the Prussian military conductor Wilhelm Friedrich Wieprecht required for his trumpet corps a Tenorbasshorn in B with three valves, a name which was later sometimes used for the euphonium.
+No specimens or illustrations survive, but the historian Clifford Bevan claims it was likely to have been a larger bore version of the Tenorhorn, later often called the Baryton.

-Several instruments appeared in the 1830s and 1840s that fit the broad description of a baritone valved bugle (in B♭ or C) with a wide conical bore.
+Several instruments appeared in the 1830s and 1840s that fit the broad description of a baritone valved bugle (in B or C) with a wide conical bore.
 In Vienna, valves were applied to the ophicleide to replace its keyed tone holes, otherwise retaining its bore and shape.
 The larger versions of these became known as bombardons.

-In 1838, Carl Wilhelm Moritz, son of Johann Gottfried Moritz, who (with Wieprecht) had patented the five-valved Baß-Tuba in F in 1835, built a similar but smaller tenor tuba in B♭ with four valves.
+In 1838, Carl Wilhelm Moritz, son of Johann Gottfried Moritz, who (with Wieprecht) had patented the five-valved Baß-Tuba in F in 1835, built a similar but smaller tenor tuba in B with four valves.
 In Italy around this time, the Milan instrument maker Giuseppe Pelitti developed his bombardino with four valves based on the larger bombardone, a valved ophicleide in F. While Pelitti preferred to call his instruments Pelittone, other makers in Italy made similar instruments and called them flicorni (pl.; sing. flicorno).
-Built in B♭ with either three valves as flicorno bombardino or four valves as flicorno basso, they became the equivalent respectively of the modern baritone horn and euphonium.
+Built in B with either three valves as flicorno bombardino or four valves as flicorno basso, they became the equivalent respectively of the modern baritone horn and euphonium.